Trianon (sorority)

-Beginnings
+History

+Origins

 Trianon was formed from the merger of three college clubs in Ohio and Indiana.
-First, at the University of Cincinnati, in 1925, Dean Josephine P. Simrall assisted female student in creating the Campus Club.
+First, at the University of Cincinnati, in 1925, Dean Josephine P. Simrall assisted female students in creating the Campus Club.
 Next, in November 1926, several women formed a similar club on their campus, Butler University.
 In the spring of 1929, thirty-seven female students at Miami University (of Ohio) formed the Miami Girl's Club.

-Members of the three clubs convened on December 28 and 29, 1929 at Butler University, to form Trianon sorority, with December 28 being considered the founding date.
+Members of the three clubs convened on December 28 and 29, 1929 at Butler University, to form Trianon sorority, with December 28 being the founding date.
 This event came to be known as the first National Convention of Trianon.
+The purpose of Trianon was "to foster democratic ideals on the university of college campus; to encourage and support participation of non-Greek women students in university or college activities; to promote fellowship; to encourage high standards of scholarship; and to serve the university or college in every way possible."

-The ties that bound the members of the three individual clubs were finances and values. " For a long time college campuses felt the need for more democratic social organizations to take care of girls whose principles revolted against fraternities into which only a selected few were bidden and whose dues and fees were outside the limit of the average girl's allowance".
+The ties that bound the members of the three individual clubs were finances and values.
+"For a long time college campuses felt the need for more democratic social organizations to take care of girls whose principles revolted against fraternities into which only a selected few were bidden and whose dues and fees were outside the limit of the average girl's allowance".

-Trianon employed an open membership policy; interested students completed a formal application.